IanStarnes/Barbara-And-Ian/Postlabs/Adsorption.md

 ### Data Analysis

-- Plot the breakthrough curves showing C/C0 versus time.

 Breakthrough is defined as the time that mass of red dye goes passes through the filter when the activated carbon (the adsorbent) can no longer adsorb the red dye (the adsorbate).
+As time progresses, the red dye passes through through the filter with a concentration close to the influent.
+The steep slope increase represents the mass transfer zone breakthrough.

+Figure 1 is a graph that supports this statement where breakthrough curve of sand columns are plotted of C/C0 vs time over hydraulic residence time.

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/Sand_column.png?raw=true" heights=110 width=427> </p>

 <p align="center">
-<b>Figure 1 </b>: Breakthrough curves showing C/C0 vs. time with two different flow rates.
+<b>Figure 1 </b>: Breakthrough curves showing C/C0 vs. time with sand columns
 </p>

-As time progresses, the red dye passes through through the filter with a concentration close to the influent.
-The steep slope increase represents the mass transfer zone breakthrough.
+Figure 2 and Figure 3 represents the graphs of experiments that had activated carbon in the filter.
+Te figures clearly show that filters with high mass of activated carbon take a longer amount of time to breakthrough.
+Figure 3 is a close up so it can be easier to compare with figure 1.

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/Activated_carbon.png?raw=true9" heights=110 width=427> </p>

 <p align="center">
-<b>Figure 2 </b>: Tracer curves for columns with different masses of activated carbon vs. time over hydraulic residence time.
+<b>Figure 2 </b>: Breakthrough curves for columns with different masses of activated carbon vs. time over hydraulic residence time.
 </p>